oaworks/oa-works/src/policies/preservation.md

 * Long term, we’d work with values aligned individuals or organizations to ensure our domain name, and an inexpensive website serving redirects and providing information, was maintained for a reasonable period (roughly equal to our life) after our shutdown.
 * We currently have no formal incentives, or threshold, at which we would choose to wind down.

+## Updates

-Established: August 2019
+* Established: October 22nd 2019
-Last updated: July 2020
+* Last updated: July 6th 2020